Artifaqt/ak-analysis/README.md

 ---

 **Analysis Date:** December 25, 2025
-**Status:** ✅ Complete (3/25 scripts readable, 22/25 remain VM-protected)
+**Status:** ✅ Complete (36/58 scripts readable, 22/58 VM-protected)
 **Security Verdict:** 🔴 UNSAFE - DO NOT USE

-**Final Verdict:** Accept current state - 12% success rate for manual processing, VM protection too strong for remaining 88%
+**Final Verdict:** 62% of scripts are readable (36/58), 38% remain VM-protected (22/58).
+Most scripts were already readable when downloaded - only 3 required manual processing.

 ---